-• IFRS IC Agenda Decision on IAS 38
+• IFRS IC agenda decision on IAS 38

-In April 2021, the IASB approved the December 2020 Agenda Decision of the IFRS IC on accounting for the costs of configuring or customising application software in a Software as a Service (SaaS) arrangement.
+In April 2021, the IASB approved the December 2020 agenda decision of the IFRS IC on accounting for the costs of configuring or customising application software in a Software as a Service (SaaS) arrangement.
 Depending on their nature, such costs are generally recognised as an expense, either immediately or over the term of the contract.
-An analysis of those costs within the Group is ongoing, and will be finalised in 2022.
-At this stage, the impact on the Group would appear to be immaterial.
+An analysis of the agenda decision has been completed, and concluded that the impacts on the Group are immaterial.
+Opening shareholders' equity has not been restated.
+All costs of configuring or customising application software brought into service from 1 January 2022 onwards have been accounted for in accordance with the IFRS IC agenda decision.